f9ld2/learning_php_mysql_javascript_with_jquery_css_html5/index.md

     <span>Hypertext Markup Language, or HTML.
 To bring these together, he wrote the first</span>
     <span>web browser and web server, tools that we now take for granted.</span><br/>
     <span>But back then, the concept was revolutionary.
 The most connectivity so far experi‐</span>
-    <span>enced by at-home modem users was dialing up and connecting to a bulletin board</span>
+    <span>enced by at home modem users was dialing up and connecting to a bulletin board</span>
     <span>that was hosted by a single computer, where you could communicate and swap data</span>
     <span>only with other users of that service.
 Consequently, you needed to be a member of</span>
     <span>many bulletin board systems in order to effectively communicate electronically with</span>
     <span>your colleagues and friends.</span><br/>
-    <span>But Berners-Lee changed all that in one fell swoop, and by the mid-1990s, there were</span>
+    <span>But Berners-Lee changed all that in one fell swoop, and by the mid 1990s, there were</span>
     <span>three major graphical web browsers competing for the attention of 5 million users.
 It</span>
     <span>soon became obvious, though, that something was missing.
 Yes, pages of text and</span>
     <span>graphics with hyperlinks to take you to other pages was a brilliant concept, but the</span>